nyonson/raiju/README.md

 Find the best nodes to open a channel. `candidates` lists nodes by a few heuristics from best to worst. `candidates` does not open any channels though, that needs to be done out-of-band with a different tool such as `lncli`. `candidates` just lists suggestions and is not intended to be automated (for now...).

 The current node has distance `0` to itself and distance `1` to the nodes it has channels with.
 A node with distance `2` is a node who has a channel with a node the current node is connected too, and so on.
-"Distant Neighbors" are the number of direct connections which a candidate node has with distant nodes from the current node.
+"Distant Neighbors" are the number of nodes a candidate has a channel with who are distant from the current node.
 Theoretically, these most distant nodes with the most distant neighbor connections are the best to open a channel to for some off the beaten path (vs. just connecting to the biggest node in the network) more efficient routing (a.k.a. lower fees through the current node because a lot less hops).

 ```
 $ raiju candidates